dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 oc create -f imageContentSourcePolicy.yaml
 ```

-Then you can update the `CatalogSource` to point to the private repository with :
+Then update the `CatalogSource` to reference the mirrored content in the private registry:
 ```bash
 oc apply -f catalogSource.yaml
 ```

-Verify the deployment with:
+Verify the deployment:
 ```bash
 oc get pods -n openshift-marketplace
 ```

-If all pods are running, the Red Hat certified Operators must be visible from OperatorHub in the OpenShift Web Console
+Once all pods are in a healthy state, the Red Hat–certified Operators should appear in the `OperatorHub` in the OpenShift Web Console

 For more detailed steps on populating the OperatorHub with a new catalog, refer to the official [OpenShift documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/postinstallation_configuration/post-install-preparing-for-users#post-install-mirrored-catalogs).

-**Alternative method, to mirror **only** the Dell CSM Operator**
+**Mirroring only the Dell CSM Operator**

-The synchronization of the entire certified operator catalog is an operation that takes time (several hours) and resources (1+ TB on the container registry).
+The synchronization of the full certified operator catalog is a resource‑intensive process and can take several hours to complete.
+It also requires significant storage capacity on the container registry (typically more than 1 TB).

 An alternative method is to mirror only the Dell CSM Operator.
 To do so use `oc-mirror` plugin to select the __dell-csm-operator-certified__ only.

 That procedure is documented in the [official documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/disconnected_environments/about-installing-oc-mirror-v2#installation-oc-mirror-v2-about_about-installing-oc-mirror-v2).

-The general steps are the similar to the previous section expect that the user needs to:
+The overall workflow is similar to the steps described in the previous section, with the following additional requirements:
-- download & install the `oc-mirror` plugin (available from the OpenShift Web Console or the [Github repository](https://github.com/openshift/oc-mirror/releases)),
+- Download and install the `oc-mirror` plugin (available through the OpenShift Web Console or from the [Github repository](https://github.com/openshift/oc-mirror/releases)).
-- authenticate `podman` to `registry.redhat.io`
+- Authenticate `podman` with `registry.redhat.io`.
-- prepare an `ImageSetConfiguration` to select the Dell CSM Operator only.
+- Prepare an `ImageSetConfiguration` that includes only the Dell CSM Operator.

 Here is a sample `ImageSetConfiguration` file to be adjusted with OpenShift version and CSM operator version:
 ```yaml